agy/snedd/README.md

 ## Issues and Caveats

- * Snedd will only work on AWS.
+ * Snedd will only work within AWS.
  * Snedd will not trigger on non-interactive SSH logins.
  * If your SSH client uses a control socket (i.e. `ControlPath`) you will only be shown the motd on the first login.